 Fragile X syndrome (FXS) is a rare genetic disease associated with mild to severe intellectual deficit that may be associated with behavioral disorders and characteristic physical features.

-Diagnosis cannot be based on the clinical picture as physical features may be mild or absent and is therefore based on genetic testing performed for all patients with an intellectual deficit or autism.
+Diagnosis cannot be based on the clinical picture as physical features may be mild or absent and is therefore based on genetic testing of FMR1 performed for all patients with an intellectual deficit or autism.

 The differential diagnosis includes other X-linked intellectual deficits, Sotos syndrome, microdeletion syndromes (e.g. velocardiofacial syndrome), fetal alcohol syndrome (see these terms) or idiopathic autism.